d3rlpy: An Offline Deep Reinforcement Learning Library: Introduction

 \section{Introduction}

-Deep reinforcement learning (RL) has been showing significant advancements in numerous domains such as gaming~\cite{dqn,gts}, robotics~\cite{quadrupedal} and autonomous driving~\cite{autonomous_drive}.
-While RL algorithms has a potential to solve complex tasks, active data collection is a major challenge especially for the environments where the interaction is expensive.
-To this problem, offline RL~\cite{offline}, where the algorithms find the good policy within the previously collected static dataset, is recently getting more attentions.
+Deep reinforcement learning (RL) has been led to significant advancements in numerous domains such as gaming~\citep{sophy} and robotics~\citep{quadrupedal}.
+While RL algorithms have a potential to solve complex tasks, active data collection is a major challenge especially for environments where interaction is expensive.
+Offline RL~\citep{offline}, where algorithms find a good policy within a previously collected static dataset, has been considered as a solution to this problem.

-Although the recent deep RL papers open-sourced their experiment codes, the implementations are scattered across different repositories and the repositories are not usually providing user-friendly APIs, which makes it difficult for practitioners and researchers to incoporate the algorithms into their projects.
-Moreover, the non-standardized implementations makes it difficult for researchers to track the exact implementation difference between algorithms.
-On the other hand, there are already many libraries that provide a collection of deep RL algorithms~\cite{chainerrl,dopamine,tonic}.
-However, they are designed for online RL paradigms and not providing complete supports for offline RL in terms of algorithms and interfaces.